rcalixte/wayland-book/src/wayland-display/creation.md

-Using `wl_display_add_socket_auto` will allow libwayland to decide the name for the display automatically, which defaults to `wayland-0`, or `wayland-$n`, depending on if any other Wayland compositors have sockets in `$XDG_RUNTIME_DIR`.
+Using `wl_display_add_socket_auto` will allow libwayland to decide the name for the display automatically, which defaults to `wayland-0`, or `wayland-$n`, depending on whether any other Wayland compositors have sockets in `$XDG_RUNTIME_DIR`.
 However, as with the client, you have some other options for configuring the display: